mongodb/docs/source/reference/aggregation.rst

 .. expression:: $toLower

    Takes a single string and converts that string to lowercase, returning the result.
-All upper letters become lowercase.
+All uppercase letters become lowercase.

 .. expression:: $toUpper